zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 Search for pre-existing friends both as above and with the legacy onion system, until they send us a shared signing pubkey.

-When adding a friend, use legacy onion method iff there's a nospam, sending a friend request then searching using the onion.
+When adding a friend, use legacy onion method if and only if there's a nospam, sending a friend request then searching using the onion.

 Don't announce via the onion at all.
 Don't generate or expose any nospam.